Domestic violence in the United Kingdom: Legal aid

-Legal aid is provided for parents who want a court to prevent another parent seeing their child or obtain a divorse through the Family Courts if they have experienced certain forms of domestic abuse.
-A number of preexisting crimes are considered domestic abuse.
+Legal aid is provided for parents who want a court to prevent another parent seeing their child or obtain a divorce through the Family Courts if they have experienced certain forms of domestic abuse.
+A number of pre-existing crimes are considered domestic abuse.

 Perpetrators

 Some men have repeatedly killed female partners.
 In the case of Theodore Johnson, convicted of murder in January 2018 and eventually jailed for a minimum of 30 years, he was found guilty of manslaughter on two previous occasions because of his mental health.
-Such cases are seen as evidence that violence by men against women is not treated seriously by the authorities.

 History

 The history of domestic abuse examines the shift from domestic abuse being socially acceptable to unacceptable and how the law has evolved with that social evolution.

 In 1510, Anthony Fitzherbert, a judge, published a manual for legal procedure called The New Natura Brevium.
 This manual described the writ of supplicavit which was available to wives whose husbands threatened to beat or kill them and allowed the court to punish a husband in these situations.
 However, the writ had an exception for threats required for the lawful "sake of Government and Chastisement" of a wife.
 The extent of this exception is unclear.
 This right to beat was challenged but affirmed in Thomas Seymore Case with Edward Coke issuing a dissenting opinion denying any right of a husband to beat his wife.

-The Rule of Thumb was introduced which prohibited a husband beating his wife with a rod thicker than his thumb.
-Although this provided women protection from excessive beating, it also kept the abuse hidden.

 The Lord Leigh case of 1674, ruled that wife beating had not been intended as permissible in the New Natura Brevium but only allowed for admonition and confinement to the house.
 Wife-beating was increasingly frowned upon in the 17th century which Doggett argued in part stemmed from the Protestant conception of Marriage.
-Puritans conceptualized marriage as analogous to the relationship between Christ and the Church, viewing the husband as dominant but imposing standards.
+Puritans conceptualised marriage as analogous to the relationship between Christ and the Church, viewing the husband as dominant but imposing standards.
 The clergy and moralists advised husbands against wife-beating.
 However, many legal writers ignored the Leigh ruling stating that wife beating was a husband's right.